Frequently Asked Questions

 What else can I do to prepare myself for the interview?

 Become thoroughly familiar with the detailed requirements of the job.
 Structured behavioral questions are the most common mode of interview.
 Be ready to cite tangible examples from your past work experience to illustrate your ability to perform the job.
+Create a list of all of you transferable skills, experience, results that are a direct relationship to what is being asked for in the job posting.
+Be prepared to detail how you accomplished the required duties and responsibilities.
+Update your technical skills!
+Take Free online courses to be familiar with the latest technology, including AI and technical platforms that are specific to your field of interest.

 What should I know about the organization that is interviewing me?